Chewy Chocolate Chip Granola Bars

-Also, be sure to use quick-cooking oats, which are rolled oats that have been coarsely chopped.
-Regular old-fashioned oats would be too chewy for this recipe and cause the bars to fall apart.
-Quick-cooking oats are readily available but you can also make your own by pulsing regular oatmeal in the food processor a few times.
+Be sure to use quick-cooking oats, which are rolled oats that have been coarsely chopped.
+Regular old-fashioned oats are too coarse and chewy for this recipe and cause the bars to fall apart.
+If you don’t have any quick-cooking oats in your pantry, you can make your own by pulsing regular oatmeal in the food processor a few times.

 Bring it to a boil, then let it bubble over low heat for a few minutes to thicken slightly.